pheintzman/RefineAlign/README.md

 A shell script for generating  alignments of mitogenome sequences from a fasta file.

 RefineAlign:
+- Provides a missingness filter to remove sequences with Ns above a set proportion
 - Corrects reverse complement issues using mafft
 - Ensures that all sequences are on the same alignment coordinates
+- Refines the mafft alignment using muscle
 - Removes superfluous gaps and N positions
 - Collapses identical sequences to haplotypes